DeDe: Detecting Backdoor Samples for SSL Encoders via Decoders: Evaluation

 \subsection{Experiment Results}

-We assess detection performance in two scenarios: one with a balanced data distribution in which 50\% of the data is triggered, and another with an unbalanced data distribution where only 1\% of the data is triggered.
-For ASSET, a clean subset is generated for their model training, whose size is $5$k for CL and $500$ for CLIP.
+We assess detection performance in two scenarios: one with a balanced data distribution in which 50\% of the data is triggered, and another with an unbalanced data distribution where only 1\% of the data is triggered (see Appendix).
+For ASSET, a clean subset is sampled for their model training, whose size is $5$k for CL and $500$ for CLIP.
 We observe that ASSET's performance is unstable when using nested offsets (epoch number is set to $10$), the best epoch is reported.
-See the supplementary material for omitted results.

 In Table \ref{table: upstream}, we present the detection results of balanced data distribution.
 DECREE is only applicable to attacks with patch-like triggers, so it fails for CTRL with spectral trigger and BadCLIP with random trigger.
 Generally, \scheme has a consistent performance across different attacks with high AUC scores.
 In comparison to other attacks, \scheme demonstrates nearly perfect detection of the BadEncoder and DRUPE attacks, while experiencing a decline in performance with the CTRL and BadCLIP attacks, but it still upholds over 0.9 AUC scores.
 ASSET also exhibits degeneracy in the cases of CTRL and BadCLIP and has a high AUC for BadEncoder.
 Its performance experiences a decline due to the stealthiness of DRUPE and fails in CLIP Backdoor. \scheme maintains a high level of performance with DRUPE in comparison to BadEncoder, showing that it is robust to the stealthiness of the embedding.